Happyface143lol/notes/git_and_github.md

 This allows you to set up several types of workflows that aren’t possible in centralized systems, such as hierarchical models.

-# Git basic workflow

-## Github setup

-1. Create a new repository.
-2. Give a name and check "Add a README file".
-Then, click on create repository.
-3. Copy SSH URL.
-4. Now clone the repository, with:
-* `git clone [SSH url].`

-## Git Workflow

-1. `git add [file]`
-2. `git commit -m "Message"`
-3. `git push`

-`git status` To see the status of the files.
-`git log` To see the log.